teja137/vit_online_mca_2024/README.md

 # VIT Online MCA 2024 - Important Topics and Questions

 Welcome to the **vit_online_mca_2024_important_topicsAndQuestions** repository!
-This resource is designed to help MCA students at VIT prepare effectively for their exams, covering essential topics and questions across all semesters, with a focus on key subjects from the 2024 syllabus.
+This resource is designed to help MCA students at VIT prepare effectively for their exams, covering essential topics and practice questions across all semesters, with a focus on key subjects from the 2024 syllabus.

 ## 📂 Repository Structure

-This repository is organized by subject to help you find the resources you need:
+This repository is organized by semester and subject to help you find the resources you need.
+Each subject folder contains important topics and practice questions to aid in your exam preparation.

-#### Folder Layout
+### Folder Layout

 - `/Semester-1/`
     - `/Data Structures and Algorithms/`